MDAnalysis/pytng/docs/index.rst

 slicing or indexing operation.
 A NumPy array of the right size must then be provided to a getter method for the data to be read into.

-An example of how to read positions from a TNG file is shown below.
+An example of how to read positions and box vectors from a TNG file is shown below.

 .. code-block:: python